 "I am writing to say a huge Thank You for all your help and support in moving [my mother] to Ashgate House. it is obvious to see she is far happier and healthier than she has been in a long time.
-Thanks to your efforts she now has quality of life and the appropriate level of will always be very grateful to you."
+Thanks to your efforts she now has quality of life and the appropriate level of care for her needs for the first time in years she has actually put on some weight!
+Since moving [her] mental health has also improved... it feels like a weight has been lifted knowing [she] is being cared for properly.
+It has allowed us to provide support and spend quality time with our mum, who is terminally ill, without worrying about the level of care and for that we will always be very grateful to you."